morganstanley/binlog/doc/Internals.md

 The life of an Event begins with the creation of an EventSource.
 The EventSource describes the static properties of an Event, e.g: severity, category, function, file, line, format string and [argument tags][mserialize-tag].
-The newly created EventSource is added to the Session associated with the given SessionWriter.
+The EventSource is persisted compile time in the binary, with a runtime identifier assiciated with it, that is a combination of the offset of the event source in the binary, and the runtime load address of the program.
-The Session assigns a unique identifier to the source, that will be used by the events produced by the source, and saves a copy of the EventSource.
-This happens only once for each EventSource.
+This identifier is referenced by the Events created from the EventSource.

-After the source is created, space for an Event is allocated in the queue of the Channel associated with the given SessionWriter.
+When an event source is reached by the execution, space for an Event is allocated in the queue of the Channel associated with the given SessionWriter.
 If the allocation fails, a new Channel is created, and the old one becomes closed (as the writer drops its reference to it).
 Now there is enough space, the Event fields are serialized into the queue: